cloudgraphdev/cli/README.md

   docker run -it -p 5080:5080 -p 6080:6080 -p 8080:8080 -p 9080:9080 -p 8000:8000 -v ~/dgraph:/dgraph --name dgraph dgraph/standalone:v21.03.0
 ```

-3. Scan for infrastructure updates for all configured providers
+3. Scan for infrastructure updates for all configured providers.
+This command will reach out and read all of the metadata on your cloud assets.

 ```bash
 cg scan